hyperledger/fabric/docs/source/commands/peerchannel.md

 ## peer channel list
 ```
-List of channels peer has joined.
+[DEPRECATED] List of channels peer has joined.
+Instead of this command, use "peercli channel list".

 Usage:
   peer channel list [flags]